danielwellman/bane/README.md

 ## Usage

-Bane is designed with three usage scenarios in mind:
+Bane is designed with a few usage scenarios in mind:

 1. Quick start with a specific behavior from the command line.
-If your application talks to another server on a given port, you can start bane from the command line by specifying the desired port and a name of server behavior.
+If your application talks to another server on a given port, you can start Bane from the command line by specifying the desired port and a name of server behavior.
 For example, if your server talks to a third-party server on port 8080, you could start the "Never Respond" behavior on port 8080 to observe how your application behaves.

    Example:  `$ bin/bane 8080 NeverRespond`

-   You may also specify multiple behaviors, which will start on consecutive ports:
+2. Quick start with multiple specific behaviors from the command line.
+This will start each behavior on consecutive ports.

    Example:  `$ bin/bane 8080 NeverRespond CloseImmediately`

-2. Quick start with a variety of behaviors from the command line.
-If you just want a general purpose test harness to run, and you can easily control the ports that your application talks to, you can start bane up with a base port number and it will start all its known behaviors.
-This way you can leave bane running and tweak your application to talk to each of the various behaviors.
+3. Quick start with all known behaviors from the command line.
+This also starts each behavior on a consecutive port, starting from the supplied starting port.
+If you just want a general purpose test harness to run, and you can easily control the ports that your application talks to, you can start Bane up with a base port number and it will start all its known behaviors.
+This way you can leave Bane running and tweak your application to talk to each of the various behaviors.

    Example: `$ bin/bane 3000`

-3. Advanced Configuration using Ruby.
+4. Advanced Configuration using Ruby.
 If you want to modify some of the defaults used in the included behaviors, you can initialize Bane with a Hash of port numbers, behavior names, and configuration parameters.
 For example, you might want to specify a response for the FixedResponse behavior:

    Example: